joachimmaes/vagrant-selenium-server/README.md

 Recipe
 ------
-Because the provisioning step takes some minutes, the idea is the up this box once and then package it as a new box.
-It starts with the precise64 base box, resulting in a precise64-selenium-server box.
+Because the provisioning step takes some minutes, the idea is to up this box once and then package it as a new base box.
+Thus, it starts with the precise64 base box, resulting in a new precise64-selenium-server base box.

 <pre>
 $ vagrant up